i-look-like-tintin/TCExplorer/README.md

 - Need to implement longitude and latitude and implement tick boxes to divide the map into regions.
 Define the categories for each region's individual category classifications.

+## Other Needs
+- Fix heatmap display
+- Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)

 ## Overview
 Project Aim: